sanjaysampat/SanjaySwiftUI/README.md

         * Buy with various Landmark items.
             * Saving Landmark data in document folder after buying, to store status of 'bought'
             * Loading the landmark json from document folder if available ( or from bundle )
-            * 'Clear all Bought data' - Work in Progress. ( file delete is working, but could not trigger view reload. )
+            * 'Clear all Bought data'
+                * Local JSON file deleted.
+                * When reloading the landmark data with load() method, view promptly refreshed 'bought' text.
         * Set different shipping options with shipping charges
             * EBook category with email shippingContactFields only
             * PaymentSummaryItem 'Shipping' charges for Lakes